 prompt: |

-Diagnose the failure, fix the root cause, commit on a new branch
+identify the root cause, fix it, commit to a new branch named

 claude_args: "--max-turns 10"